 First up under the microscope is – the Aubusson rug.

-Aubusson rugs emerged in mid-seventeenth century France in the town of Aubusson, inspired by Savonnerie carpets, made by royal staff exclusively for the king.
+Aubusson rugs emerged in mid-seventeenth-century France in the town of Aubusson, inspired by Savonnerie carpets, made by a royal staff exclusively for the king.

 Fine rug weavers copied the techniques and motifs employed by the makers of Savonnerie carpets to make Aubusson carpets, which became very popular among the wealthy upper class.